36 mistakes every fresher will make

 Shopping on an empty stomach will lead to impulse buys and overspending on more things than you really need.

-Get yourself familiar with our 57 ways to save money on food.
+Get yourself familiar with some great ways to save money on food.

 Setting off the fire alarm at 3am